 As we saw before, RBAC can be accomplished with the use of ABAC (with filters on the user attributes), however ABAC requires more processing power and is much more complex to handle, implement and maintain.

 As in most cases with SW development and product development, you should plan ahead.
 If your product is a super technological one and aims at nailing big enterprise deals with heavy granular security concerns, ABAC is the way to go.
-If the product is more suited to SMBs or companies without heavy security concerns then RBAC will be simple to integrate.
+If the product is more suited to SMBs or companies without heavy security concerns, RBAC will be easier to integrate.

 EBAC as the hybrid approach?

 Due to the complexity of the ABAC model, and the “over simplification” of the RBAC model there is a need to build hierarchies between RBAC and ABAC models.
 This approach is called EBAC (Entity Based Access Control).

 EBAC is a simple subset of ABAC and doesn’t bring to the table any new concepts rather than a simplified model of ABAC.

 Under the EBAC model, we will first use the RBAC engine in order to quickly determine the user’s first access layer and then we will operate the ABAC model in order to evaluate the requested entity.

 While the implementation of both models seems like too much to handle, the hybridification of both RBAC and ABAC will dramatically improve the performance of the engine.
 Additionally, the environment variables and filters for ABAC will better suit the “Firewall” use cases whereas the resource variable for ABAC will better suit SaaS applications with clustering of resources based on groups (for example, 10 repositories connected to the same tenant with different permissions based on the user attributes).